jschnurr/jeffsidea.com/README.md

 ## Building the Site

-The easiest way to build the site locally is to install docker, and then use the following command to run a Jekyll server:
+The easiest way to build the site locally is to use docker, with the following command to run a Jekyll server:

 ```bash
 docker run --rm -it \